-During term time the Designated Safeguarding Lead (or a Deputy) will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
-Whilst generally speaking the Designated Safeguarding Lead (or Deputy) will be available in person or in exceptional circumstances availability may be by phone or other means.
+During term time the Designated Safeguarding Lead Mrs. S. Armstrong (or a Deputy Mrs. G. Clark) will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
+Whilst generally speaking the Designated Safeguarding Lead Mrs. S. Armstrong (or a Deputy Mrs. G. Clark) will be available in person or in exceptional circumstances availability may be by phone or other means.